 From the biggest stages to the local singing group

 at a political protest, music speaks to power

 how (some) humans

-through burning fossil fuels and massive land clearances,
+through burning fossil fuels for energy

-have raised the temperature of the planet,
+have raised the temperature of the planet

 changing the climate ... and the future

 Yet, what many of us have yet to understand is the scale and speed